aws/aws-sam-cli-app-templates/digit_classifier/README.md

-# {{ cookiecutter.project_name }}
+# digit_classifier

-This project contains source code and supporting files for a serverless application for classifying handwritten digits using a Machine Learning model in [scikit-learn](https://scikit-learn.org/).
+This project contains source code and supporting files for a serverless application for classifying handwritten digits using a Machine Learning model in [PyTorch](https://pytorch.org/).
 It includes the following files and folders:

 - app/app.py - Code for the application's Lambda function including the code for ML inferencing.
 - app/Dockerfile - The Dockerfile to build the container image.
-- app/model - A simple scikit-learn logistic regression model for classifying handwritten digits trained against the MNIST dataset.
+- app/model - A simple PyTorch model for classifying handwritten digits trained against the MNIST dataset.
 - app/requirements.txt - The pip requirements to be installed during the container build.
 - events - Invocation events that you can use to invoke the function.
 - template.yaml - A template that defines the application's AWS resources.